 To create blog categories in Shopify:

-1. Go to App > Magefan Blog > Categories and press the Add New Category button.
+1. Go to Apps > Magefan Blog > Categories and press the Add new category button.

 2. Give your category a Title and write a description in the Content section.

-5. Specify whether to Include a category in Menu.
+4. Specify whether to Include a category in the sidebar.

 Creating blog posts is harder than it sounds, and it's not only about the content or keyword research.
 The tools you use to create a blog in Shopify matter too.
 In case you're tired of ineffective drag-and-drop page builders and want to create Shopify blog posts easier, you've landed on the right page.